b-lukaszuk/golang_luzne_zadanka/book3/ch19/README.md

 # Lesson 19.
 The Ever-versatile Map.

+## Task 1

+Write a classic counter (e.g. for words in a string, or ints in an array of numbers) with a map.

 ## Caution note

 **The content of this folder may be incorrect, erroneous and/or harmful.
 Use it at Your own risk.**